Cancer Research UK, a company limited by guarantee and a registered charity, is governed by a Council of Trustees, the Charity’s board of directors.

 Between 2005 and 2010 he was joint Director of the UK Clinical Research Network (UKCRN), responsible for overseeing the support of clinical trials within the NHS across all of healthcare.
 He was appointed Fellow of the Academy of Medical Sciences in 1998, and was awarded a CBE in 2001 for services to cancer research and cancer care.
 In 2011 he was awarded a DSc.

-In 2007 Peter became President of the Association of Cancer Physicians and also won the Pfizer Excellence in Oncology Lifetime Achievement award.
+In 2007 Professor Selby became President of the Association of Cancer Physicians and also won the Pfizer Excellence in Oncology Lifetime Achievement award.
 In 2010 he was appointed a Senior Investigator of the National Institute for Health Research.

 Get in touch

 If you require further information or have any comments please get in touch.